rokdd/poe-m/README.md

 # poe-m

-## Introduction
+## Background

-I was looking for a Commander which can easily remember cmds and have the possibility to add some basic prompts to some scripts and to recall them later.
+I was looking for a Command palette which can easily remember cmds and have the possibility to add some basic prompts to some scripts and to recall them later.

+## Solution Poe-Manager

 Poem is able to
 - index shell scripts or python poetry tasks
 - define paths where to crawl for the files
 - for pyproject.toml working with python / poe:
     - parsed parameters: name, command, helptext
     - activate virtual environment before execution
     - all tasks from poetry get listed as commands
 - for bash scripts:
     - all usages in the header get listed as commands
     - parsed parameters: name, command